brot/gpodder-hook-scripts/README.md

   Homepage: http://steghide.sourceforge.net/

   Steghide is a steganography program that is able to hide data in various kinds of image- and audio-files.

+## zpravy

+The $subj podcast rss does not contain id and pubdate.
+Because of the missing guid gPodder reports always "no new episodes" for the podcast.
+This hook script fixes this.
+The pubdate can be calculated from the audio file url and I used the same number as guid.